-A court may make a protection order against the respondent for the benefit of the aggrieved if the court is satisfied that (s37(1)):
+A court may make a protection order against the respondent for the benefit of the aggrieved if the court is satisfied that:

-- (a) A relevant relationship exists between the aggrieved and the respondent (see paragraph 1.5), and - (b) The respondent has committed domestic violence (as defined in paragraph 1.3); and - (c) The protection order is necessary or desirable to protect the aggrieved from domestic violence.
+- (a) A relevant relationship exists between the aggrieved and the respondent; and 71 - (b) The respondent has committed domestic violence; and 72 - (c) The protection order is necessary or desirable to protect the aggrieved from domestic violence (s31(1)).

 The first two tests are the same as they were under the previous DFVPA.
-However, the test in s37(1)(c) is new - the 'necessary or desirable' test (see paragraph 8.3).
+However, the test in s37(1)(c) is new - the 'necessary or desirable' test.

-Note Porter KC DCJ in OMD v Queensland Police Service & Anor [2021] QDC 282, when considering the principles in House v The King (1936) 55 CLR 499 at 504-505 regarding discretionary judgments, at [28]:
+Note Porter KC DCJ in OMD v Queensland Police Service & Anor [2021] QDC 282, when considering the principles in House v The King (1936) 55 CLR 499 at 504-505 regarding discretionary judgments:

-...the making of a protection order should not be treated as a discretionary judgment in all respects.
+[28] ...the making of a protection order should not be treated as a discretionary judgment in all respects.
 While it can be accepted that s37(1) DV Act confers a discretion on the Court as to whether to make a protection order or not, that does not mean that the threshold conditions for that discretion to arise should be treated as discretionary as well.